Information on the processing of personal data

 Information submitted using the online form, page-specific feedback and email messages sent to the above-mentioned addresses are stored in the ticketing system of STUK’s Registry (Efecte).

 The processing of the personal data of the person submitting feedback is based on their consent.

 Groups of data subjects

 The persons sending messages to STUKS’s Registry via the online forms at the Stuk.fi web service or at the address stuk (at) stuk.fi.

 Personal data processed

 The online web form will request the submitter of feedback to give their email address if they want to receive a response from STUK.
-All the information that the sender of feedback or responder of an enquiry has given of themselves, such as a name, is stored in the ticketing system of Communications.
+All the information that the sender of feedback or responder of an enquiry has given of themselves, such as a name, is stored in the ticketing system of STUK Registry.

 An individual message is only issued to those of STUK’s experts whose expertise is needed in order to reply to the inquiry or to whom the feedback has been addressed.
 No information will be handed over to third parties for purposes other than processing feedback.

 Questions and answers can be published in the Frequently Asked Questions section of the STUK website (in Finnish).
 The questions and answers are published in generalised form from which the sender cannot be identified.